pingidentity/server-sdk-maven/README.md

 ## Developer notes

 The following notes may be useful to developers making changes to this project.
-If you're a user of this project, you can ignore this section.
+If you're a user of this project (i.e., an extension developer), you can ignore this section.

 ### Using a local copy